 Significant uncertainty exists as to the coverage and reimbursement status of any product candidates for which we obtain regulatory approval.
 In the United States and markets in other countries, sales of any products for which we receive regulatory approval for commercial sale will depend, in part, on the extent to that third-party payors provide coverage, and establish adequate reimbursement levels for such products.
 In the United States, third-party payors include federal and state healthcare programs, private managed care providers, health insurers and other organizations.
 The process for determining whether a third-party payor will provide coverage for a product may be separate from the process for setting the price of a product or for establishing the reimbursement rate that such a payor will pay for the product.
 Third-party payors may limit coverage to specific products on an approved list, or also known as a formulary, which might not include all the FDA-approved products for a particular indication.
 Third-party payors are increasingly challenging the price, examining the medical necessity and reviewing the cost-effectiveness of medical products, therapies and services, in addition to questioning their safety and efficacy.
 We may need to conduct expensive pharmaco-economic studies to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain the FDA approvals.
 Our product candidates may not be considered medically necessary or cost-effective.
 A payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
 Further, one payor's determination to provide coverage for a product does not assure that other payors will also provide coverage for the product.
 This is also true of Medicare reimbursement, where different vendors process payments, so that coverage by one vendor does not assure that all other vendors will provide coverage.
-Adequate third-party reimbursement may not be available to enabl evolving and uncertain, and any changes could have a material impact on drug pricing generally in the United States, including for our product candidates if approved.
+Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
+In addition, the United States federal government position on matters related to drug pricing is evolving and uncertain, and any changes could have a material impact on drug pricing generally in the United States, including for our product candidates if approved.